 - How do I account for consumables?

-- How should I track inventory that I buy for a specific job by haven’t installed?
+- How should I track inventory that I buy for a specific job but haven’t installed?

 - What metrics should I use to create accurate staffing levels